Atchison Storage Facility

+Underground warehouse in Kansas, U.S.

-The Atchison Storage Facility, commonly known as the Atchison Caves, is a 2.7 million square foot underground storage facility in a former pillar limestone mine 50 to 150 ft below the ground in the Missouri River bluffs at Atchison, Kansas.
-The bunker complex was a secure U.S. government storage facility from World War II until 2013.
+The Atchison Storage Facility, commonly known as the Atchison Caves, is a 2.7 e6sqft underground storage facility in a former pillar limestone mine, 50 to 150 ft below the ground in the Missouri River bluffs, at Atchison, Kansas.
+The bunker complex was a secure US government storage facility from World War II until 2013.

 As of April 2015, Smart Warehousing, based in Kansas, owns the Atchison Caves.

-The facility, which is adjacent to Jackson Park in Atchison, has 125 acres of above ground land and 60 acres of underground storage space and has been called the "World's Largest One-Level Storage Facility".
+The facility, which is adjacent to Jackson Park in Atchison, has 125 acre of above ground land and 60 acre of underground storage space, and has been called the "World's Largest One-Level Storage Facility".

 History

-In 1886, George W. Kerford began to quarry limestone from the large bluffs 2 miles (3.2 km) south of downtown Atchison, Kansas.
+In 1886, George W. Kerford began to quarry limestone from the large bluffs 2 mi south of downtown Atchison, Kansas.
 Initially, the company produced riprap for the Chicago, Burlington and Quincy Railroad, one of several railroads that traveled through the area.
-The Kerford Quarry Company's operations at the site resulted in a series of large caverns supported by 20 to 30 ft pillars of unmined rock.
-The mines in the quarry grew to encompass more than 60 acres of underground space.
+The Kerford Quarry Company's operations at the site resulted in a series of large caverns supported by 20 to 30 ft of unmined rock.
+The mines in the quarry grew to encompass more than 60 acre of underground space.

 World War II

 During the Second World War, the United States War Food Administration was tasked with collecting and storing reserve farm products to support the war effort.
 A businessman in Atchison suggested to them that the Kerford Mines would be an ideal facility to store perishables due to the constant temperature and humidity in the caverns.
-In July 1944, the Kerford Quarry Company stopped their mining operations and began to lease the facility to the government for the sum of US$20,000 each year.
+In July 1944, the Kerford Quarry Company stopped their mining operations and began to lease the facility to the government for the sum of $20,000 each year.

-The government immediately began renovations, spending nearly $2 million to create a refrigerated storage facility where the temperature would be maintained at 32 degrees.
-The War Food Administration stored perishables including meat, fruits, vegetables, dairy products and eggs in the facility.
-By 1949, reports indicate that the Atchison Storage Facility held nearly 9,000 tons of eggs, 20,000 tons of prunes, 1,000 tons of raisins and nearly 50 tons of milk.
+The government immediately began renovations, spending nearly $2 million to create a refrigerated storage facility where the temperature would be maintained at 32 F. The War Food Administration stored perishables including meat, fruits, vegetables, dairy products, and eggs in the facility.
+In 1949, the Atchison Storage Facility held nearly 9,000 tons of eggs, 20,000 tons of prunes, 1,000 tons of raisins, and nearly 50 tons of milk.